ALSchwalm/transient/docs/images/images.md

 URL and store it under a given name.
 So for example `-image myimage,http=https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud-20150628_01.qcow2` will download the image from 'cloud.centos.org' and store it in the backend as 'myimage'.
+Files compressed with `gzip`, `bzip2`, or `xz` will be transparently decompressed when downloaded.

 ### File

 The `file` protocol copies an existing file as a new backend image.
 For example, `-image myimage,file=/path/to/image.qcow2` will copy file `image.qcow2` to the backend with the name `myimage`.
+Files compressed with `gzip`, `bzip2`, or `xz` will be transparently decompressed as they are copied.

 ### Frontend